What this notice is about

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.

 Perform a quick check on the amount you have withheld to make sure you won't owe money next year.
-You can use this IRS withholding calculator.
+You can use the Tax Withholding Estimator.

 - You can authorize someone to contact the IRS on your behalf.